xwmx/nb/README.md

   rename     Rename a notebook.
   select     Set the current notebook from a colon-prefixed selector.
              Not persisted.
 Selection format: <notebook>:<identifier>
-  status     Print the archival status of the current notebook or
+  show       Show and return information about a specified notebook. status     Print the archival status of the current notebook or
              notebook <name>.
   unarchive  Remove "archived" status from current notebook or notebook <name>.